FoundationDB/fdb-document-layer/docs/known-differences.md

 document to have array values for more than one of the indexed fields.
-Care should be taken with this feature, however, as updates to such a document may generate a number of index updates equal to the cartesian product of the lengths of all of the indexed arrays.
+Care should be taken with this feature, however, as updates to such a document may generate a number of index updates equal to the Cartesian product of the lengths of all of the indexed arrays.
 Currently, the Document Layer will not permit the insertion or updating of a document which generates more than `1000` updates to a single index in this way.
 In a